WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 (this only happens if the call was created successfully and the directive could be followed).
 One is a GET to the /events resource on the call URI, retrieving call events from the server.
-The other is a PUT to the same /events URI, used by the cient to send call events to its peer.
+The other is a PUT to the same /events URI, used by the client to send call events to its peer.
 The combination of these two is called the signalling byway.
 HTTP/3 ensures zero RTT for setup of these transactions.